e1z0/jetson-frigate/README.md

 # jetson-frigate
-Frigate on Jetson Nano research
+Frigate on Jetson Nano with ffmpeg 4.1.3 cuda acceleration patches, docker build files and many more.

 # Install